fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### `7) One hundred forty-seven *million* people would like to move to the United States.
 Is it xenophobic to say “no” to any of them?
 If not, then to how many?
 Where do you draw the line?`"

-The "one hundred forty-seven million" number is currently the highest number I've ever seen proposed.
+The "147 million" number does not reflect how many people would immigrate to the United States if they could.
+That number comes from a particular poll, surveying whether people "would like to move" to the U.S. This doesn't mean that they would move, if all barriers were removed.
+You can prove this to yourself by
+[cite poll about Americans who want to move overseas, or to another state].
+I hear alot of exagerrated claims about how many people are just waiting to immigrate to America, and 147 million is the largest one yet.

 As for whether rejecting immigrants is "xenophobic", to me that clearly depends on your reason for the rejection.
 If you say "no" to someone because of their body height, you're not being xenophobic... just prejudiced.
 If you say "no" to someone because of their race, that's probably racist.
 If you say "no" because they are too poor, it would be classist.
 In order to be xenophobic, you would need to say "no" to someone because you're scared of the effects of having foreigners live in your society.
 You may be afraid that foreigners are innately less moral than you, or are disease-ridden, or violent, or that the mere presence of cultures different will weaken, cripple, and destroy yours.

 Does any of this sound familiar?